victorygod/CRNN-TF-simple-implemented/README.md

     118,1110,1206,69,账单
     239,50,172,217,科目： 20102

-Put the image files and the label files in data/ dir
+Put the image files and the label files in train/ dir

+To run the inference procedure, put the image files and the annotation files in val/ dir.
+The annotation file should have the same format with the label file, except that there is no value entry at the end of each line.

 ## Train the model